Spontaneous symmetry breaking on graphs and lattices

 Recent years have seen applications of similar ideas to nonrelativistic QFTs \cite{Brauner, WB, Kapustin, WM}, starting with the works by Brauner and Watanabe.
 The reduced spacetime symmetry creates more options for possible types of SSB.
 This framework has been later extended to higher-derivative QFTs \cite{GGHY}, yielding an even vaster array of possible behaviors, and the corresponding extension of the no-SSB results of Coleman-Hohenberg-Mermin-Wagner.

 The above classic considerations of SSB are for continuous spacetimes.
 We will generalize them to discrete spatial structures.
 QFTs on discretized spaces have been considered in a number of contexts.
 The most prominent case is likely the lattice formulation of gauge theories \cite{Creutz} -- originally for ordinary vector gauge fields, but later also for higher-tensor fields \cite{Nepomechie} and topological field theories \cite{CS}.
 The usual case is on regular lattices, but random lattices have also been considered \cite{randlat}, paving the way to more general discrete geometries.
-Exploration of simplicial quantum gravity \cite{Loll} has provided motivations for studies of quantum fields on simplicial complexes \cite{smpl,cdt1,cdt2}, and on more general networks \cite{Filk}, while recent years have seen considerable interest in Dirac operators within similar setups \cite{qft1,qft2,qft3,qft4,qft5}, all the way to interacting fermionic QFTs used as probes of the network geometry \cite{netmass}.
+Explorations of simplicial quantum gravity \cite{Loll} have provided motivations for studies of quantum fields on simplicial complexes \cite{smpl,cdt1,cdt2}, and on more general networks \cite{Filk}, while recent years have seen considerable interest in Dirac operators within similar setups \cite{qft1,qft2,qft3,qft4,qft5}, all the way to interacting fermionic QFTs used as probes of the network geometry \cite{netmass}.